Friday, 7 February 2025

 I do this every year, so you can step back for more than a decade should you so choose.
 Here's the link to 2023.

-If I finish The Great When, by Alan Moore, before January 1st then I'll add it here and will have beaten my yearly record (since records began around 2011) with 17 books read!
+Hooray!
+I have beaten my yearly record (since records began around 2011) with 17 books read!

 I've linked my Goodreads review for each book from its mention below.